HaxeExtension/extension-admob/README.md

 ...

-Admob.status.addEventListener(AdmobEvent.INIT_OK, onInitOk); //add more event listener, if needed Admob.init(); //set first param to true to enable testing ads, default is false
+Admob.status.addEventListener(AdmobEvent.INIT_OK, onInitOk); //you can add more event listeners, if needed Admob.init(); //set first param to true to enable testing ads, default is false

 ...